angelinahli/meet-me-2/README.md

 * update the sign up page validation text
 * (Eventually) update the front page to make it look nicer
 * (Eventually) update the spaces between input fields in the login form to make everything look more standardized
-* Load in and load out user dataset

 ### somewhere in between?
 * Create a search feature to search for users by username, first name, last name, email
     * if match one person, return that person
     * if match multiple people, return all results that match, organized by section of match - first name, last name, etc. like facebook search results
     * create pages of search results
-* Create a schedule page where people can view a representation of their schedule
 * Allow users to add each other?
+* Rethink the user page - what needs to be on there?

 ### back end
-* add validators for new event page
-* Create better way of managing username and password validation (get rid of the ugly program_info module or make it better)
+* add validator to ensure that start and end times are different
 * Allow users to update their schedule with different events
 * research potential methods possible to have scheduling data.
     * work first on ability to modify your schedule from scratch (create "templates"?)